Comprehensive Psychiatric Evaluation

 Many children and adolescents have mental health problems that interfere with their normal development and daily life activities.
 Some mental health problems are mild; others are more severe.
 Some mental health problems last for only short periods of time, while others, potentially, last a lifetime.

-The National Institute of Mental Health estimates that one in five children and adolescents may have a mental health disorder.
+The National Institute of Mental Health estimates that 1 in 5 children and adolescents may have a mental health disorder.

 Anxiety disorders are the most common cluster of mental health problems that occur in children and adolescents.

-More than 4 million children in the U.S. between the ages of 3 and 17 have been diagnosed with attention deficit hyperactivity disorder (ADHD).
+About 4% to 12% of children in the U.S. are diagnosed with attention deficit hyperactivity disorder (ADHD).

-Eating disorders, including anorexia nervosa and bulimia nervosa, are common among adolescent and young women in the U.S.
+Eating disorders, including anorexia nervosa and bulimia nervosa, are common among adolescent girls, and increasing numbers of boys, in the U.S.

 It is important to know that help is available.
 Most children and adolescents who experience mental health problems can return to normal daily activities, if they receive appropriate treatment.